cantaloupe-project/cantaloupe/README.md

 installed.
 It also supports a wide array of source formats.

-ImageMagick is not known for being particularly fast or efficient, but it is quite usable.
-Large amounts of RAM and fast storage help.
+ImageMagick is not known for being particularly fast or efficient, but it is generally quite usable.
 If you can find or compile a "Q8" version of ImageMagick, its memory use will be halved.

 ### KakaduProcessor

 KakaduProcessor uses the `kdu_expand` and `kdu_jp2info` binaries -- part of the proprietary [Kakadu](http://www.kakadusoftware.com) toolkit -- to efficiently process JPEG2000 source images.
-This processor is very fast with even very large JP2s.
+This processor performs well with even very large JP2s.

 Although it does support some other operations, `kdu_expand` is mainly a decompression tool, and Cantaloupe uses only this aspect of it, doing the rest